 You shouldn’t feel pressured to eliminate food groups

 Refined grains, sugar, saturated fat, dairy products, gluten, meat, fish, high-sugar fruits, white potatoes, even carbohydrates as a whole, all of these have been vilified at some point.
 Claims have been made that any of all of these foods will make you fat, unhappy and even sick, and someone somewhere wants you to give at least one of them up for good.
 You know what?
 Don’t.
 Don’t give any of them up.
 Unless you have genuine medical or ethical reasons for eliminating food groups, you really don’t have to do it.
+Not for the sake of the January diet.
 No single foodstuff on this planet will make you fat or unwell, so don’t feel you have to restrict yourself in the name of someone else’s health ideals.
 You are old enough and smart enough to know what your body wants, likes and needs, so don’t let anyone else tell you that you’re wrong.

 Joining a gym isn’t for everyone